NettistaNet/nettista-bootstrap/README.md

-# Create a basic cluster for kubernetes
+# Create a basic cluster for Kubernetes
 These scripts integrate and document the creation and preparation of base-infrastructure at Hetzner Cloud for a Kubernetes setup.

 ## Preparation steps